insraq/insraq.github.com/_posts/2020-4-1-multiplayer-beginners-guide.md

 At the end of the day, you should utilize game engine as much as you can so that you will focus on the gameplay code.

-## Separating and Serialize Game State
+## Separating and Serializing Game State

 If you have decided to make a multiplayer game, you should start with abstracting game state from your game code.
 You should have the game state as a separate data layer and your game code reading from it.
 For example, in Unity, instead of scattering your game state variables among dozens of `MonoBehaviour` scripts, put them in one object would be a good start.